MAGCS-method/MAGCS/README.md

  However, the complexity of optimization operations and the variety of parameter configurations can introduce potential faults during the synthesis process, leading incorrect logic synthesis.
 To this end, we propose MAGCS, a method for detecting optimization faults in logic synthesis.
 MAGCS leverages multi-agent reinforcement learning during real-time testing to dynamically optimize configuration sequences, enabling efficient detection of synthesis optimization faults.
 MAGCS consists of three main components.
 First, the test program selection module extracts multi-dimensional features and calculates cosine similarity to select the most representative test cases from a large dataset.
 Second, the optimization sequence selection module uses the A2C multi-agent reinforcement learning algorithm to dynamically adjust operation sequences and parameter configurations, gradually discovering the optimal sequence of optimization steps.
 Finally, the optimization fault validation module performs rigorous equivalence checking to ensure that the synthesized design is functionally identical to the original, effectively identifying any faults introduced during optimization.
 We conducted comprehensive evaluations of this framework using Vivado and Yosys, two major logic synthesis tools, identifying 32 faults across four categories.
 All issues have been confirmed and resolved by the respective vendors and communities.
 Furthermore, officials from the Vivado community highly praised the fault reports submitted by MAGCS, recognizing their significance in improving the tool.

 ***
-### Directory Structure of MAGCS-method
+# Directory Structure of MAGCS-method

-1. MAGCS Folder:
+## 1. MAGCS Folder

-This folder contains the implementation of our proposed MAGCS method for detecting optimization faults in logic synthesis tools.
+This folder contains the implementation of the MAGCS method, designed for detecting optimization faults in logic synthesis tools.
 Key components include:

-(1) MAGCS_YOSYS.py and MAGCS_Vivado.py: Implement the MAGCS algorithm tailored for detecting optimization faults in the YOSYS and Vivado synthesis tools, respectively.
+- **MAGCS_YOSYS.py** and **MAGCS_Vivado.py**: Implement the MAGCS algorithm, specifically tailored for detecting optimization faults in the Yosys and Vivado synthesis tools, respectively.

-(2) Evaluate_Yosys.py and Evaluate_Vivado.py: Define our reward function, designed to guide both the selection of optimization operation sequences and the configuration parameters for each optimization step.
+- **Evaluate_Yosys.py** and **Evaluate_Vivado.py**: Define the reward function used to guide both the selection of optimization operation sequences and the configuration parameters for each optimization step.

-2. feature Folder:
+## 2. feature Folder

-(1) Contains the Verilog code features we constructed to support the diversity of test programs.
+- Contains the Verilog code features we developed to enhance the diversity of test programs.

-4. get_feature Folder:
+## 3. get_feature Folder

-This folder provides code to extract and calculate features for Verilog code:
+This folder provides code to extract and calculate features from Verilog code files:

-(1) ALL_get_feature.py: Parses given Verilog files into AST format and calculates their features using the feature package.
+- **ALL_get_feature.py**: Parses Verilog files into Abstract Syntax Tree (AST) format and calculates their features using the feature package.

-(2) Diversity_calculation.py: Calculates the differences between Verilog code files, serving as the core of our test case selection component, which builds the final test set.
+- **Diversity_calculation.py**: Calculates the differences between Verilog code files, forming the basis of the test case selection component and helping to construct the final test set.

-4. baseline Folder:
+## 4. baseline Folder

-Contains the baseline algorithms used in our study for comparative purposes:
+This folder contains baseline algorithms used in our study for comparative analysis:

-(1) Default: Uses the default optimization sequence provided by the synthesis tool (e.g., YOSYS with opt_fast, opt_full).
+- **Default**: Uses the default optimization sequence provided by the synthesis tool (e.g., Yosys with `opt -fast`, `opt -full`).

-(2) InitSwarm: Randomly modifies certain configuration parameters within a fixed optimization sequence.
+- **InitSwarm**: Randomly modifies certain configuration parameters within a fixed optimization sequence.

-(3) DynSwarm: First constructs a random sequence of optimization operations, then randomly modifies some configuration parameters.
+- **DynSwarm**: First generates a random sequence of optimization operations, then randomly modifies some configuration parameters.

-(4) DeLoSo: Uses a heuristic algorithm to explore optimization sequences and parameter configurations.
+- **DeLoSo**: Utilizes a heuristic algorithm to explore different optimization sequences and parameter configurations.

-5. Faults Folder:
+## 5. Faults Folder

-(1) This folder contains the confirmed faults discovered in the Vivado and Yosys synthesis tools.
-Currently, a total of 32 faults have been identified and resolved.
-Each fault is documented with a failure_description.pdf, providing details on the fault conditions and a thorough explanation.
+This folder contains the confirmed faults identified in the Vivado and Yosys synthesis tools.
+Currently, a total of **32 faults** have been identified and resolved.
+Each fault is documented in a **failure_description.pdf** file, which provides details on the fault conditions and a comprehensive explanation.

 ***

 ### Here are the details of these bugs